Featured Image - English Tea Bridal Shower

 To end the afternoon, we sent all of our guests home with little satchels that included handmade Tea Booklets, a packet of tea, and a honey stick.
 The booklets included special tidbits about an English Afternoon Tea and a few recipes.

 Attendees also took home sweet handkerchief roses that we made.
-We made so many of them that we had the skill down to a science that took 2 minutes to make one rose.
+We formed so many of them that we had the skill down to a science that took less than 2 minutes to make one rose.

 We had a wonderful time as we showered the bride-to-be with lots of love and laughter at our English Tea Bridal Shower.
-If you would like to learn more about hosting a tea party, please visit Hosting a Valentine Tea Party Here.
-To make things even easier, I’ve made this Tea Party Checklist for you to download and print off.
 May you enjoy and gain pleasure from tea as much as we do!

 “But indeed I would rather have nothing but tea.” ~ Jane Austen